CORESENSE Consortium Meet for the first time

 CoreSense consortium at project kickoff in UPM Madrid

-The consortium is made up of UPM as the coordinator, Irish Manufacturing Research, Technische Universiteit Delft, Fraunhofer, Universidad Rey Juan Carlos, and PAL Robotics.
-Over the next four years, the partners will work together to develop reusable software assets and conduct demonstrations in three areas: augmenting the resilience of drone teams, increasing the flexibility of manufacturing robots, and enhancing the alignment of social robots with human behavior.
+Over the course of the four-year project, the consortium will develop reusable software assets and conduct demonstrations in three key areas: augmenting the resilience of drone teams, increasing the flexibility of manufacturing robots, and enhancing the alignment of social robots with human behavior.

 Related Posts